Ayush7433/Expense-Tracker/PROJECT.md

 ## Overview

 A full-stack web application built with the MERN stack (MongoDB, Express, React, Node.js) for tracking personal expenses.
-It allows users to register, log in, manage their expenses (add, edit, delete), upload a profile avatar, set monthly budgets, and export their data as CSV/PDF reports.
+It allows users to register, log in, manage their expenses (add, edit, delete — including via natural-language AI parsing), upload a profile avatar, set monthly budgets, and export their data as CSV/PDF reports.
 The app supports both light and dark themes throughout, and is deployed live (frontend on Vercel, backend on Render, database on MongoDB Atlas).

 ## Goals